 - Assume responsibility for meeting academic program requirements.

-- Ask for clarification if we fail to explain an issue in a way that makes sense to
+- Ask for clarification if we fail to explain an issue in a way that makes sense to you.

 Academic Advisor Responsibilities

 - Provide accurate college, program and course information.